 OVERNIGHT SHIPPING REQUIRED.
 SHIPS ON TUESDAYS ONLY.
-FOR DELIVERY ONLY.
 NOT AVAILABLE IN STORE.
-SEE SHIPPING INFO FOR MORE DETAILED INFORMATION.
+SEE SHIPPING INFO FOR DETAILS.

-Knockdown and Preventative Control of Soil Dwelling Fungus Gnats, Root Aphids, Thrips and Springtails.
+Knockdown and Preventive Control of Soil Dwelling Fungus Gnats, Root Aphids, Thrips and Springtails.

 Life Cycle & Optimal Conditions for Release: